ioccc-src/winner/2013/endoh1/README.md

 Next, we need to encode "closures".
 A closure is a function together with an environment which is a reference to non-local variable.

-In this case, we need something that:
+In this case, we need something that meets all of the following criteria:

-* is callable itself,
+* Is callable itself.
-* internally possesses a reference to another closure as a non-local variable, and
+* Internally possesses a reference to another closure as a non-local variable.
-* applies the internal closure to an argument when it is called.
+* Applies the internal closure to an argument when it is called.

 However, no type in C is callable and has a reference at the same time.
 (It is feasible by dynamic code generation, but it is far from portable.)